nakuldevmv/FindX/README.md

 1. **Enter your search query**: Type in the keywords or terms you're looking for in the search bar.
 2. **Select file types**: Choose the file types you want to include in your search by tapping on the corresponding options.
-3. **Generate the search query**: Click the search button to generate the Google search query based on your selections.
+3. **Search**: Click the search button to generate the Google search query based on your selections, and the query will automatically open in a new browser tab, allowing you to quickly search Google.
-4. **Copy and use the query**: Copy the generated search query and use it on Google to find the files and content you're looking for.

 Here's an example of a sample output query: